-Most people take out life insurance to ensure their loved ones and dependents receive a payout after they're gone.
-Many people nominate their spouse or partner to receive the money.
-You can also nominate your children.
-However, they can only receive a direct payment if they're over 18 when you die.
+Most people buy life insurance policies to support their dependents when they're gone.
+When you buy a policy, you complete paperwork confirming who should receive your life insurance payout.
+You might nominate your spouse or partner.
+You can also nominate your children, but they'll only receive the payment if they're over 18 when you die.

 Inheritance tax threshold